ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 Next, complete the following steps to build the authorization rules:

 1. Go to **Authorization** to specify the details of the authorization policy.
 1. Select the account from which the source service requests access to another service.
-Select **Assigned account(s)**, so when you assign the authorization template to a child account, the source account is populated to the same account as the child account, which holds the resource being accessed.
+Select **Assigned account(s)**.
+When you assign the authorization template to a child account later, the source account is populated to the same account as the child account, which holds the resource that is accessed.
 1. Next, select the source service and resources.
    1. Select **VPC Infrastructure Services** from the list.
 Click **Next**.
    1. Select the scope by clicking **Specific resources**.